Kirunda: Nyamweya leads Kenyans to mourn Ugandan legend | Goal.com

 “Kirunda's contribution to Uganda football can never be wished away and his death is a big blow to Uganda's football.

-“He also served as Uganda's team manager and led the country to more glorious moments as they lifted the Cecafa Cup in 1989, 1990 & 1992 in his new role.
+“He also served as Uganda's team manager and led the country to more glorious moments as they lifted the Cecafa Cup in 1989, 1990 and 1992 in his new role.

 “Apart from captaining the Cranes in three Afcon qualification campaigns, he wore the armband for 10 years, perhaps more evidence why he was valued and remains the most decorated Ugandan international.

-“At club level, he played for Abu Dhabi Sports, Express FC, KCC FC, and SC Villa.
+“At club level, he played for Abu Dhabi Sports, Express FC, KCC FC and SC Villa.
 Words alone cannot express our feeling following the death of Kirunda.
-We hope that these memories and our words of support may help bring some peace and solace at this difficult time.”
+We hope that these memories and our words of support may help bring peace and solace at this difficult time.”

 The Cranes had to settle for the silver medal when they lost 2-0 to hosts, the Black Stars, a feat the country has not come close to replicate.